Promoting a single standard for certified deforestation-free cattle in the Amazon.

 The auditing process of these commitments depends on data and reports from the slaughterhouses’ cattle purchases.
 However, each individual company applies a different monitoring method, creating a problematic lack of standardisation across the sector.
 Slaughterhouses who apply a more lenient approach are at a competitive advantage, holding back the effective enforcement of a deforestation-free market.

-To tighten zero-deforestation compliance, Imaflora – a non-profit focussed on environmental certification and local development – created a unified monitoring and auditing protocol which sets a single standard for cattle purchases in all slaughterhouses.
+To tighten zero-deforestation compliance, Imaflora – a non-profit focused on environmental certification and local development – created a unified monitoring and auditing protocol which sets a single standard for cattle purchases in all slaughterhouses.

 P4F will help Imaflora to roll out the standardised protocol in the supply chain, and work with public prosecutors in all Amazon states to enforce it.
 The project’s technical assistance will support auditors and private companies specialising in production chain and slaughterhouse monitoring to implement the protocol.